 Roles are also used to restrict access to some Apps.
 This is especially useful when you have users, that could be external to your company and shouldn't have access to some of them.
 You can limit App access in the App Configuration section of the Apps setup menu.

 By default, this role is assigned to the first user in the account.
-However, a single account can have more that one Administrator.
-Users with this role have access to the advance configurations that include:
+However, a single account can have more than one Administrator.
+Users with this role have access to the advanced configurations that include:

 - Company Settings.
 Here they can manage the company profile, define a corporate theme, manage Roles, Teams, and Users, as well as the FreeAgent CRM Subscription.